Branhamism

 "Branhamism" (also known as "Branhamology") refers to the unique theology and key doctrines taught by William Marrion Branham, including his eschatological views, annihilationism, oneness of the Godhead, predestination, eternal security, and the serpent's seed.
-Branham's followers refer to his teachings collectively as "The Message".
+Branham's followers refer to his teachings collectively as "The Message" and call themselves "Message Believers".

 Most of Branham's teachings have precedents within sects of the Pentecostal movement or in other non-Pentecostal denominations.
 The doctrines Branham imported from non-Pentecostal theology and the unique combination of doctrines that he created as a result led to widespread criticism from Pentecostal churches and the Charismatic movement.
 His unique arrangement of doctrines, coupled with the highly controversial nature of the serpent seed doctrine, caused the alienation of many of his former supporters.

 The Full Gospel tradition, which has its roots in Wesleyan Arminianism, is the theology generally adhered to by the Charismatic movement and Pentecostal denominations.
 Branham's doctrines are a blend of both Calvinism and Arminianism, which are considered contradictory by many theologians; the teachings have been described as "jumbled and contradictory and difficult to categorize".
 As a result, the theology he developed in the later years of his life seemed "complicated and bizarre" to many people who admired him personally during the years of the healing revival.
 Many of his followers regard his sermons as oral scripture and believe Branham had rediscovered the true doctrines of the early church.

 Paul Schäfer, Robert Martin Gumbura, Leo Mercer, the Malindi cult and other followers of William Branham's teachings have been in the news due to the serious crimes which they committed.
 Followers of Branham's teachings in Colonia Dignidad were portrayed in the 2015 film Colonia.